DSpace/RestContract/item-requests.md

 ## Creating a Request
 **POST /api/tools/itemrequests**

-Anyone may create an item request.
+Anyone may create an item request (depending on backend configuration parameter `request.item.type`).
 The Content-Type is JSON.

 Example JSON payload: